wildintellect/pyGraticule/README.md

 Python script to generate a graticule that will project cleanly (with smooth arcs) at world scale.
 The graticule should have a dense distribution of internal nodes along it's line, especially along the ±180, ±90 WGS84 bounding box.

-Output format is geojson, because it's easy to write as a text file python.
+Output format is geojson, because it's easy to write as a text file in python.
 Use ogr2ogr to convert to a SHP file.

 By **Alex Mandel** 2012.